Which city is cheaper, Bergamo or Como?

 It rains a lot this time of the year in Bergamo.
 It's quite rainy in Como.
 In October, Como usually receives around the same amount of rain as Bergamo.
 Como gets 103 mm (4 in) of rain, while Bergamo receives 103 mm (4 in) of rain each month for the autumn.

 Bergamo can get quite cold in the winter.
 Be prepared for some very cold days in Como.
 In the winter, Como is much warmer than Bergamo.
-Typically, the winter temperatures in Como in January are around 5°C (41°F), and Bergamo is about 2°C (36°F).
+Typically, the winter temperatures in Como in January average around 5°C (41°F), and Bergamo averages at about 2°C (36°F).

 In the winter, Como often gets more sunshine than Bergamo.
 Como gets 119 hours of sunny skies this time of year, while Bergamo receives 98 hours of full sun.